To prevent hardware damage in regions that experience frequent thunderstorms, SharpV cameras must be properly earth grounded.

 Earth ground or safety ground

-If power is supplied to the enclosure using a three-wire cable (positive, neutral, and ground), you should not use the cable's ground wire to ground the camera.
+If power is supplied to the enclosure using a three-wire cable (positive, neutral, and ground), you cannot use the cable's ground wire to ground the camera.
 This is a safety ground and cannot protect the hardware from a lightning surge.
 To ground the camera, you must use a proper earth ground at the base of the mounting pole (as close as possible to the camera), or create a floating circuit.

 Grounded circuit or floating circuit